-Demographic Profile of Scheduled Tribes in AP 3
+3 Demographic Profile of Scheduled Tribes in AP

-Introduction 3.1
+3.1 Introduction

 As per census 2011 the population of AP was 49.6 million out of which 2.74 million were tribal constituting around 5.53% of the total population.
+Average household size among ST population in AP is around 4.
 Yenadis, Yerukulas, Sugalis, Konda Dhoras and Savaras constitute around 60% of the tribal population as evident from the below table: